Probing homogeneity with standard candles: Data

 We compare the results of our density field reconstruction to the luminous density data of the \TMPP galaxy redshift catalog \cite{Lavaux,Carrick15}.
 This catalogue extends the Two-Micron All-Sky Redshift Survey (2MRS), presenting photometry from 2MASS-XSC and redshifts of 2MRS, SDSS-DR7, and 6dFGRS (see references in these two papers).
 It covers almost the whole sky except for the zone of avoidance near the Milky-Way's galactic plane.
 Notice that in \TMPP data measured in redshift space are re-expressed in comoving coordinates and the (normalized) density contrast of observed galaxies $\delta_g^\ast(\vec{r})$ is transformed into matter density contrast $\delta(\vec{r})$ by $\delta_g^\ast (\vec{r}) = b^\ast \delta(\vec{r})$, with $b^\ast$ the linear bias factor. $\delta(\vec{r})$ is smoothed with a Gaussian filter of $4 \, h^{-1} \Mpc$.
 To visualize the distribution of the standard candles within the large scale inhomogeneities, the density maps of \TMPP averaged along the declination are shown for F1 and F3 in figure~\ref{fig:2mpp}.
 Peculiar velocities are obtained from the galaxy density through an equation of the form

 where $\beta^\ast = 0.43$ is a best fit value and the upper limit of integration is the depth of the survey $R_{\rm max} = 200 \, h^{-1} \Mpc$, i.e. $z = 0.067$.
-Therefore \TMPP does not take into account the possibility of an inhomogeneity extending on scales larger then its depth and this could lead to a wrong estimation of the background density, the associated density contrast and consequently the peculiar velocity.
-It is therefore important to consider \Keenan as well since it is probing the density field on scales larger then \TMPP.
+Therefore \TMPP does not take into account the possibility of an inhomogeneity extending on scales larger than its depth, except for a dipole accounting for an external bulk flow.
+We remove this bulk flow so that peculiar velocity corrections are expressed in the CMB frame.
+The lack of observations outside the depth of \TMPP could lead to a wrong estimation of the background density, the associated density contrast and consequently the peculiar velocity.
+It is therefore important to consider \Keenan as well since it is probing the density field on scales larger than \TMPP.

 We compare our reconstructed density profiles to \Keenan analysis results (c.f. figure~11 of \cite{Keenan}), which are based on galaxies from the UKIDSS Large Area Survey and their spectroscopy taken from SDSS, 2DFGRS, and GAMA (c.f. references in \cite{Keenan}).
 For a better comparison with this study, we choose to do our fits up to a maximum redshift $z \leq \zmax = 0.2$.
-A second value of $\zmax = 0.4$ is considered to see how the fit stabilizes when considering the farthest SNe, while remaining close enough for not having to consider weak lensing dispersion (cf. \cite{BenDayan:2013gc}).
+A second value of $\zmax = 0.4$ is considered to see how the fit stabilizes when considering the farthest \FN{farther} SNe, while remaining close enough for not having to consider weak lensing dispersion (cf. \cite{BenDayan:2013gc}).
 The under-density profiles presented in figure~11 of \Keenan extend up to $z \sim 0.07$ ($\sim 300 \, h_{70}^{-1} \Mpc$), with an over-dense shell surrounding at least F2 and to a lesser extent F3.
 Since according to \Keenan there are evidences of inhomogeneities extending beyond the depth of \TMPP, we will not apply the \TMPP peculiar velocity correction to the data in section~\ref{sec:NOvcYESvd}, contrary to what was done in \Riess.
 We will discuss more about the difference between \Keenan and \TMPP and especially the choice of the average density in section~\ref{sec:densityrescale}.